cathydutton/Bear/README.md

 ## Getting Started

-In the terminal navigate to the root directory of the project and run the command below...
+Firstly make sure Gulp is installed, then in the terminal navigate to the root directory of the project and run the command below...

 ```
   npm install